 Pueblo Unido creates hope for and amplifies the voices of communities with vulnerable immigration status by connecting them to legal, social, and Indigenous language interpretation services.
-We envision a world in which all people live in freedom, and where they and their communities can be safe, feel supported, and thrive.
+We envision a world in which all people live in freedom, and where we and our communities can be safe, feel supported, and thrive.

 Pueblo Unido's programs include Legal Navigation, Social Service Navigation, and support for the Collective of Indigenous Interpreters of Oregon (CIIO).
 Our programs are focused on addressing long-standing inequities and promoting social inclusion by helping people with a vulnerable immigration status overcome financial, technological, literacy, linguistic, and bureaucratic barriers to essential human rights and services.